ewelot/airtools/README.md

 # Astronomical Image Reduction TOOLSet

-AIRTOOLS is a collection of programs to aim at astronomical image reduction of both CCD and DSLR observations on Linux.
-The main tasks are implemented as shell functions (bash) in a file airfun.sh.
-These functions are build around many tools readily available on most Linux desktops, including ImageMagick, GraphicsMagick, Netpbm, WCSTools, Gnuplot.
+AIRTOOLS is a softawre for astronomical image reduction of both CCD and DSLR observations on Linux.
+A graphical user interface is build on top of command-line programs which combine a large number of tools readily available on most Linux desktops, including ImageMagick, GraphicsMagick, Netpbm, WCSTools, Gnuplot.

-The primary intention of the airtools software is the photometric analysis of comet observations.
-New procedures were developed to measure the total coma brightness.
-Those image processing steps are easily accessible by means of analysis tasks in the SAOImage display GUI.
+The primary intention of the software is the photometric analysis of comet observations.
+A new approach by means of large aperture photometry allows to measure the total coma brightness in a consistent way.

-The underlying shell functions make use of powerful third party software commonly used in professional astronomy:
+The underlying AIRTOOLS programs make use of powerful third party software commonly used in professional astronomy:
 - [SAOImage DS9](http://ds9.si.edu/site/Home.html): image display, catalog
   viewer and analysis GUI